Green Guru LLC Irrigation & Landscape Lighting

 Tier 2 — Connectivity + Protection

-• Leak detection: Flow monitoring catches hidden leaks within 8 minutes (average)
+• Leak detection: Flow monitoring flags hidden leaks quickly and sends phone alerts

 • Instant alerts: Phone notification when abnormal water usage detected